 Position after 16…Nd5

 It looks like with his last move black forces white to make a decision about his pawn on b4, but this is not quite right.
 White has at his disposal a very strong move, thanks to black’s weakened queenside.
-He continued with 17.Nb3! and, after installing a knight on c6 black was completely paralyzed.
+He continued with 17.Nb3! and, after installing a knight on c6, the white completely paralyzed the black.

-All that was left to do was attack the weak pawns and pick them up on by one.
+All that was left to do was attack the weak pawns and pick them up one by one.

 You can play through Kramnik’s masterpiece with commentaries below: